MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Parameters

 * Mute (bool) - Optional.
 Whether to mute audio while recording.
 Default is `false`.
 * Duration (int) - Optional.
 How long (in seconds) to record.
-Must be greater than `0` and less than `10`.
-Max duration is 10 seconds.
-If you do not specify a value, Misty automatically stops recording after 10 seconds, or upon receiving a [`StopRecordingVideo`](./#stoprecordingvideo) command.
+Must be greater than `0`.
+Max duration is 3 minutes.
+If you do not specify a value, Misty automatically stops recording after 30 seconds, or upon receiving a [`StopRecordingVideo`](./#stoprecordingvideo) command.
 * Width (int) - Optional.
 Sets the resolution width (in pixels) for the video recording.
 If you supply a value for `Width`, you must also supply a value for `Height`.
 See the note in the description of this command for valid resolutions.
 * Height (int) - Optional.
 Sets the resolution height (in pixels) for the video recording.
 If you supply a value for `Height`, you must also supply a value for `Width`.
 See the note in the description of this command for valid resolutions.